seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 with a primary source anywhere in the window, over a list of thirty coins, on the morning the owner named class-A sourcing as the thing this engine does worst.

-**A state change the protocol has ALREADY SHIPPED is a class-A event, and the window runs BACKWARD as well as forward.** Everything above dates an event in the future, so a calendar is the only object this section could ever build — and a launch, a listing, a mainnet switch or an accepted filing is announced ON the day it takes effect, carries no future date, and therefore reached no element, no state and no answer. **Measured 20.09:** NEAR shipped confidential perpetual futures on 17.09 and rose about 15 % that day and 10.3 % on the third day after it, with a primary-source announcement standing the whole time; the answer of 20.09 carried NEAR as a name in the no-entry line and its appendix carried no catalyst for the coin at all.
-An engine that cannot see a protocol SHIP is not late on the news — it never held the record.

-**Admission is this section's own test with the date on the other side of the freeze**, and not one clause of it is relaxed: the record is on the coin's own channel (§6a), the run reads the record itself rather than a report of it, the class is `primary` on the same terms, and **it names a SIDE or it is not an element.** What is admitted is a change in the protocol's own state — code shipped, a product live, a listing or a delisting, a filing accepted, an unlock executed.
+**A state change the protocol has ALREADY SHIPPED prints for 24 hours; after that it is the fact a trend is IN, never a catalyst.** A launch, a listing, a mainnet switch or an accepted filing is announced on the day it takes effect and carries no future date, so a calendar alone never holds it. **Measured 20.09:** NEAR shipped confidential perpetual futures on 17.09 and rose about 15 % that day, with a primary-source announcement standing the whole time, and no answer that week said what NEAR's trend was in. **Inside 24 hours of the freeze**, with its reaction in the frozen payload, it is `УЖЕ БЫЛО СЕГОДНЯ` (§2). **Older, it is history** (§0): it is not an item, it is not stored, and it prints only inside the `Почему` of a row this run publishes on that coin, as the fact its trend is in — found by this run's discovery search, read on the coin's own channel, `primary` on this section's terms.
+Admission is unchanged: a change in the protocol's own state — code shipped, a product live, a listing or a delisting, a filing accepted, an unlock executed — **and a metric, a milestone, a TVL figure, a price move, a partnership, an endorsement and a roadmap are not state changes and stay out.** It creates no trade and moves no level (§4, map inv.
+32). **Measured 24.09, 02:02 Tbilisi:** AVAX's Helicon activation of 22.09 headed the section as `СВЕРШИЛОСЬ` two days after it shipped.
-**A metric, a milestone, a TVL figure, a price move, a partnership, an endorsement and a roadmap are not state changes and stay out**, whatever any of them did to the price: the ban on news is untouched, and the line between the two is whether the protocol's own state is different afterwards. **The window is the holding horizon and nothing longer** — seven days back from the freeze — because a shipped fact older than the trade's own horizon is history; the element's status is `СВЕРШИЛОСЬ` with the date it shipped, and it closes `ИСТЕКЛО` when that horizon passes rather than on an event date it does not have.

-**It does what every other catalyst does and not one thing more:** it is an element in state, it carries its side and its strength, item 7 checks it inside the holding window, and it prints.
-**It creates no trade and moves no level** — nothing here admits a directional claim a backtest has not measured (§4), and a shipped event is not an exception.
-What it ends is an engine that reads a coin's trend and cannot say what the trend is IN.

 Coverage that must be checked every time: